cptran777/smite-party/README.md

 This application is a companion application for Smite players, who will likely be on PC or console playing a game client already.
 This makes accessing the application on mobile much more convenient than having a laptop nearby and pulling up a desktop browser.

 For the first iteration of this application, the architecture is fairly simple.
 The backend is a Node server that will serve up the React frontend.
 It will also communicate with a service that will house most of the randomization logic, and the service will also communicate with a database that contains the gods.

+A note on the use of Redux:

+Redux may seem like overkill at the moment, but keeping future iterations in mind, the clean uni-directional data flow of Redux and single source of state that Redux can provide will be essential in the application.
+Hopefully it won't kill the mobile loading times.

+## Issues and Challenges